 - Scholarly writing is an expectation of graduate nursing education.
 Students are responsible and accountable for their own written work, whether in hard copy or electronic format.
 Copying another student's paper or electronic work or any portion of it is plagiarism.
 Additionally, copying any portion of published material (e.g., books or journals) without adequately documenting the source is plagiarism.
 Instructors reserve the right to use a web-based plagiarism checking system on any work submitted within a course.
-Students are expected to purchase and use the APA Publication Manual (7th Edition) which outlines expectation and procedures for citing others' work.
+Students are expected to purchase and use the APA Publication Manual (7th Edition) which outlines expectations and procedures for citing others' work.
 Examples include but are not limited to: If five or more words in a sequence are taken from a source, those words must be placed in quotes and the source referenced with author's name, date of publication and page number of publication. - Patchwriting is a form of plagiarism and is not acceptable.
-If the author's ideas are rephrased, by transposing words or expressing the same idea using different words, the idea must be attributed to the author by proper referencing, giving the author's name and date of publication.

-- If a single author's ideas are discussed in more than one paragraph, the author must be referenced at the end of each paragraph. - Authors whose words or ideas have been used in the preparation of a paper must be cited in the text, and listed in the references. - Usually, permission from the author is required to quote more than 350 words in a printed document. - The use of artificial intelligence (AI) tools such as ChatGPT is not allowed unless specifically permitted in the assignment instructions.
+If the author's ideas are rephrased, by transposing words or expressing the same idea using different words, the idea must be attributed to the author by proper referencing, giving the author's name and date of publication. - If a single author's ideas are discussed in more than one paragraph, the author must be referenced at the end of each paragraph. - Authors whose words or ideas have been used in the preparation of a paper must be cited in the text and listed in the references. - Usually, permission from the author is required to quote more than 350 words in a printed document. - The use of artificial intelligence (AI) tools such as ChatGPT is not allowed unless specifically permitted in the assignment instructions.
+Use of AI, if approved by faculty for the assignment, must be cited appropriately.
+Unapproved use of AI tools, or failure to cite, will constitute as plagiarism.